kulkarni618/AMPLS/README.md

 Long-Term Autonomy: Researching methods for continuous learning and adaptation in operational environments.

 8. Contributing
-We welcome contributions to the AMPLS project!
+I welcome contributions to the AMPLS project!
 If you're interested in improving the simulation, enhancing the AI models, or exploring new features, please refer to our(CONTRIBUTING.md) for guidelines.

 9. License
-This project is licensed under the(LICENSE)

 10. Contact
 For any inquiries or collaborations, please reach out to:

-Your Name/Team Name:
+My Name: Mandar Kulkarni

-LinkedIn (Optional): [www.linkedin.com/in/mandar-kulkarni-78474918a]
+LinkedIn: [www.linkedin.com/in/mandar-kulkarni-78474918a]